e3b0c442/crkbd/corne-ice/doc/v3/buildguide_en.md

 Since these parts may fall off when soldering, you can affix them with masking tape.

-### ProMicro
+### Controller

 Solder headers to PCB.
-Then solder ProMicro to headers, with components facing PCB as shown below.
+Then solder nice!nano to headers, with components facing PCB as shown below.

 ![build_promicro](assets/build_promicro.jpg)